Hevagog/adm-stack-inference/docs/report/src/04-experiments.md

 A basic Multi-Layer Perceptron (MLP) trained on the question body embeddings with `BCEWithLogitsLoss` achieved a weighted F1 score of approximately **0.6790**.
 This confirmed the need for richer architectures that could utilize both title and body context simultaneously.

-#### Dual-Stream Fusion Network (DSF)
+#### Dual-Stream Fusion Network (DSF) \newline

-The DSF models used dual streams to process Title embeddings and Body embeddings separately before combining them.
+Inspired by the 'Dual-stream fusion network with multi-head self-attention for multi-modal fake news detection' paper, we decided to implement our custom DSF model, where we used two streams of data: Title embedding and Body embedding.

 1.  **DSF with Multi-Head Self-Attention (MHSA):**
     *   This initial fusion mechanism involved concatenating the processed embeddings and applying MHSA, inspired by multi-modal classification work.